-indication that the species exhibits indeterminate growth and does not readily conform to a von Bertalanffy growth curvet may be that, having reached a sufficient size, larger individuals are able to outcompete fish of smaller size classes for resourcesSexual dimorphism may also explain the poor predictive ability for individuals reaching the largest sizes.
-Age-at-length and length frequency data species in the Seychelles describe dimorphic differences in growth between sexes with a mean asymptotic length of 85.8 cm for males versus 77.6 cm for females and respective growth coefficients of 0.33 and 0.36 (Mees 1993, Hardman-Mountford et al. 1997). f the sex ratio of fish attaining the largest sizes is not representative of the sex ratio across all size classesgrowth parameters estimated without sex will underestimate recapture lengths for.Prior estimations of growth parameters for in the Central Pacific region appear to have been determined without consideration sex and similarly underestimate growth in the largest fish.
-A method for externally sexing has been recently described but was unknown at the time (Luers et al. 2017) and thus all models fit in this study are sex agnostic.
-Future work to refine growth estimates for should consider the possibility that growth trajectories may differ between males and females.
+In addition to ensuring sampling across the whole size range of the species, sexual dimorphism in growth may play a role in the underestimation of length at recapture for the largest fish, both in the present models and in previous studies.
+Parameters of nearly all growth models, here and previous studies, underestimate the length at recapture for the largest fish in the OTP dataset.
+It is possible that this is an indication that the species exhibits indeterminate growth and does not readily conform to a von Bertalanffy growth curve.
+It may be that, having reached a sufficient size, larger individuals are able to outcompete fish of smaller size classes for resources. or these fish undergo a dietary shift allotting more energy for growth during the last phase.
+Sexual dimorphism may also explain the poor predictive ability for individuals reaching the largest sizes.
+Age-at-length and length frequency data obtained for the species in the Seychelles described dimorphic differences in growth between sexes with a mean asymptotic length of 85.8 cm for males versus 77.6 cm for females and respective growth coefficients of 0.33 and 0.36 (Mees 1993, Hardman-Mountford et al. 1997).
+Sex data were not available for fish in this study meaning that growth parameters represent an average across both sexes.
+If one sex attains a greater asymptotic length than the other, that sex is likely to be over represented in the largest size classes relative to the total population.
+At sizes where the sex ratio of those individuals is similar to the sex ratio across all sizes of the population, averaging of model parameters results as excess model deviation.
+However, if the sex ratio of fish attaining the largest sizes is not representative of the sex ratio across all size classes, growth parameters estimated without knowledge of sex will underestimate recapture lengths for largest individuals while overestimating the recapture length of the largest individuals of the opposite sex.
+Similar residual patterns have been noted for other species with sexually dimorphic growth when parameters are estimated from tagging data without knowledge of sex (Personal Communication, A.F.
+Holdsworth Hall, 160 Holdsworth Way, Amherst, MA).

+Prior estimations of growth parameters for P. filamentosus in the Central Pacific region appear to have been determined without consideration of sex and similarly underestimate growth in the largest fish.
+A method for externally sexing P. filamentosus has been recently described but was unknown at the time the data for this study were collected (Luers et al. 2017) and thus all models fit in this study are sex agnostic.
+Future work to refine growth estimates for P. filamentosus should consider the possibility that growth trajectories may differ between males and females.